lsst-ts/ts_salobj/doc/salobj_cscs.rst

 Note that users of your CSC will have to configure access to the S3 server in the standard way.
 Most of such configuration is standard and well documented on the internet.
-However, if the S3 server is not part of Amazon Web Services (AWS), you will also have to define salobj-specific environment variable ``S3_ENDPOINT_URL``; see :ref:`lsst.ts.salobj-configuration_environment_variables` for details.
+However, if the S3 server is not part of Amazon Web Services (AWS), you will also have to define the salobj-specific environment variable ``S3_ENDPOINT_URL``; see :ref:`lsst.ts.salobj-configuration_environment_variables` for details.

 A Model
 ^^^^^^^